mwelzl/oppd/draft-welzl-panrg-oppd.md

 Sidekick {{Sidekick}} endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker over the base connection's 5-tuple.
 Such inline signaling could confuse receiving endpoints, but sidekicks target protocols such as QUIC that discard cryptographically unauthenticated data anyway.

 Secure Middlebox-Assisted QUIC {{SMAQ}} leaves the design of a proxy discovery solution as future work, but also suggests to multiplex the necessary signaling over the same 5-tuple as the base connection.
-The paper mentions that, in this case, "an open problem still to overcome is the possible collision of Connection IDs".
-[MICHAEL: For this, why does it matter whether OPPD uses such multiplexing?]

 ### Header options